 and poplar bark (waste product from the furniture industry of North

 Carolina) for the lower walls.
-Inside, all the

 finish wood for cabinetry and trim is salvage, lending the main living

-Recycling isn’t just about one-off custom design — it’s built into many contemporary materials, including solid surface counters like Vetrazzo, which is recycled glass in a base of concrete and comes in a wide variety of colors, or wall tiles made from recycled glass like this example from Bedrock Industries, also produced in a broad spectrum of styles and hues.
+Recycling isn’t just about one-off custom design — it’s built into many contemporary materials, including solid surface counters like Vetrazzo, which is recycled glass in a base of concrete and comes in a wide variety of colors, or wall tiles made from recycled glass from Bedrock Industries, also produced in a broad spectrum of styles and hues.

-Ready-made plans are all about recycling, too!
+Which reminds me: ready-made plans are all about recycling, too!
 Sea Ranch Cottage Plan 447-2

 by William Turnbull is a good example — use it as the base with which to shape a weekend getaway.
 Just adapt it to your site, add whatever upgrades are required, and you’re done…and no need to contact the FAA.